FZJ-INM1-BDA/siibra-python/siibra/atlases/sparseindex.md

 4/ load result from 3/, decode as utf-8, parse the string as JSON.
 This should be a dictionary with `str` as key and `float` as value.

-5/ for each of the key in 4/, parse as `int`.
+5/ for each of the keys in 4/, parse as `int`.
 Use the result value as the list index from the list in 0/ to retrieve a dictionary.
 Use `regionname` string accessor on the said dictionary to retrieve the region name

 ## Examples